To Place a Bid Over the Phone, call

-The Evergreen Magnolia is our company logo because the Evergreen tree is green in all seasons of the year.
-The Evergreen breeding philosophy is simple, yet requires rigor to achieve.
-We combine outstanding phenotypes with science to produce cattle that are balanced and work in all seasons for our customers.
-This goal requires us to remain constant and focused on all seasons in the cattle business: calving ease, growth, maternal and carcass merit traits.
-We make it a priority to breed bulls that are balanced and work in all seasons for our customers.
-At FSC Ranch we take a very long-term view of providing the highest quality genetics.
-We realize that it takes much longer to achieve excellence than many people think, but through focus and perseverance, we are confident we can produce the finest SimAngus™ genetics possible for our customers.
+The Evergreen Magnolia is our company logo – the Evergreen tree is green in all seasons of the year.
+The Evergreen breeding philosophy is simple, yet it requires rigor to achieve.
+To produce cattle that work in all seasons of our industry we must be disciplined and focused to balance calving ease, growth, maternal and carcass traits to provide value to our commercial customers with the most predictable genetics available.
+At FSC Ranch we take a very long-term view and realize that it takes much longer to achieve excellence than many people think, but through “extra effort” we are confident we can produce the finest SimAngus™ genetics possible for our customers.

-To achieve excellence, we emphasize the traits that have the largest economic impact on our customers’ breeding program.
+To achieve the Evergreen genomic system, we emphasize the traits that have the largest economic impact in our customers’ breeding program.
 For our customers in the cow-calf business the options are simple: Wean more calves and wean heavier calves.
-Our structured and balanced approach includes; cattle raised on a forage-based, high fiber ration, DNA testing, and using all data possible to make our selection decisions.
+Our structured and balanced approach includes: cattle raised on a forage-based high fiber ration, DNA testing, and using all data possible to make our selection decisions.

 We focus on 5 EPD traits and 2 index traits for the following reasons.

 - Calving Ease Direct EPD (CE) – It all begins with a live calf that does not require assistance and does not impose undue strain on the calf or dam.

 - Calving Ease Maternal EPD (CEM) – CEM is calving ease viewed as the ability of a sire’s daughters to calve unassisted.
 It has a positive genetic relationship with growth and mature size.
 That’s why we don’t just select for higher Calving Ease Direct.